 However, here at My Voucher Codes, we’re all about helping you save money wherever possible.
 So we also happen to know that by thinking outside the box, it could still be possible for you to put together a perfectly decent break – simply by staying a little closer to home.

 If you’ve never fully experienced what the UK has to offer, now could be the opportune time to go and explore.
 Although a lot of people might be put off by the weather, there are loads of other factors to make up for a distinct lack of sun; and although you might not come away with a tan, you’ll undoubtedly find a whole new perspective on what constitutes a fantastic holiday.
 From the far-most corners of the Cornwall coast, to the ethereal beauty of the Yorkshire moors – there are endless places to discover.
 Furthermore, as well as cutting out flights, there are other ways to keep costs down.
-With many travel companies offering some great deals at the moment such as 50% off hotels with MYVoucherCodes around the UK, you could sort out your accommodation for a bargain price.

 If you are thinking of taking a trip somewhere in the British Isles, here’s our pick of six destinations, each one well worthy of a visit!